Status: Nature Conservation Marine Protected Area (Nature Conservation MPA)

 Last updated: October 2017

-Progress is ongoing with the recommendation of fisheries management proposals to the European Commission and ongoing site condition monitoring work will be required to conclude with confidence as to the degree to which the site is moving towards or achieving its conservation objectives.
-A baseline condition monitoring survey was undertaken in 2014 (Murray et al. 2016).
+Progress is ongoing with fisheries management options being developed.
+Ongoing site condition monitoring work will be required to conclude with confidence as to the degree to which the site is moving towards or achieving its conservation objectives.

 - The documentation of appropriate management information – conservation objectives, advice on activities capable of affecting the protected features of a site, and spatial information on the presence and extent of the protected features of a site.